bcgov/data-publication/pages/dsg_before_you_start.md

 ### **Note - Fiscal year end timelines:**

-Please note that we will be **pausing intake for BC Geographic Warehouse data publications from February 1st to April 1st.**  This will allow the completion of in-progress work sooner and enable us to better serve new data publication work.
+Please note that we will be **pausing intake for BC Geographic Warehouse data publications from February 1st to April 1st.**  This will enable us to complete data publication work already in progress.

 What this means for you:
 + Requests received before February 1st, your project will follow the standard intake process